During WWII, man brought home Japanese bomb in the glovebox

 But it was in the process of cleaning up after the second bombing run that the Japanese came closest to claiming a trio of victims.

-An Oregon Department of Forestry engineer named Louis Amort happened to be in the area with two co-workers when he heard the report of the bombing, and they hurried to the scene – presumably in a “crummy” – to help.
+An Oregon Department of Forestry engineer named Louis Amort happened to be in the area with two co-workers when he heard the report of the bombing, and they hurried to the scene to offer their services in putting out any fires.

 One of the bombs had failed to explode.
 Bits of the other were scattered all over the place.